-- The permittees shall implement a Planning and Land Development Program pursuant 1. to part 5.E. for all New Development and Redevelopment projects subject to this Order to: - (a) Minimize the adverse impacts from storm water runoff on the biological integrity of Natural Drainage Systems and the beneficial uses of waterbodies in accordance with requirements under CEQA (Cal.
-Pub.
-Resources Code § 21100). - (b) Minimize the percentage of impervious surfaces on land developments to support the percolation and infiltration of storm water into the ground. - (c) Minimize pollutant loadings from impervious surfaces such as roof-tops, parking lots, and roadways through the use of properly designed, technically appropriate BMPs (including Source Control BMPs such as good housekeeping practices), Low Impact Development Strategies, and Treatment Control BMPs. - (d) Properly select, design and maintain Treatment Control BMPs and Hydromodification Control BMPs to address pollutants that are likely to be generated, assure long-term function, and to avoid the breeding of vectors. - (e) Prioritize the selection of BMPs suites to remove storm water pollutants, reduce storm water runoff volume, and beneficially reuse storm water to support an integrated approach to protecting water quality and managing water resources in the following order of preference: - Low Impact Development and Source Control Strategies (see subpart E.III.2 (1)below) - Multi-benefit Treatment Control BMPs - (3) Hydromodification Control BMPs
+- (d) Minimize pollutant loadings from impervious surfaces such as roof-tops, parking lots, and roadways through the use of properly designed, technically appropriate BMPs (including Source Control BMPs such as good housekeeping practices), Low Impact Development Strategies, and Treatment Control BMPs. - (e) Properly select, design and maintain Treatment Control BMPs and Hydromodification Control BMPs to address pollutants that are likely to be generated, assure long-term function, and to avoid the breeding of vectors. - (f) Prioritize the selection of BMPs suites to remove storm water pollutants, reduce storm water runoff volume, and beneficially reuse storm water to support an integrated approach to protecting water quality and managing water resources in the following order of preference: - (1) Infiltration BMPs - (2) BMPs that store and reuse storm water runoff. - (3) BMPs that incorporate vegetation to promote pollutant removal and runoff volume reduction and integrate multiple uses - (4) BMPs which percolate runoff through engineered soil and allow it to discharge downstream slowly - (5) Approved modular/ proprietary treatment control BMPs that are based on LID concepts and that meet pollution removal goals